 Few foundries are willing to navigate the legal labyrinth that is ITAR — even fewer can negotiate their way out of it when questions arise.
 Backed by the Emerson network of resources, Urick offers swift resolutions with fewer delays.

 ITAR is intended to control the availability and accessibility of certain defense-related technologies and data, especially pertaining to foreign parties.
 By adhering to ITAR compliance requirements, ITAR registered manufacturers and exporters can ensure these items are conveyed safely without posing any threats to the national interest.

 What kind of physical parts does ITAR cover?

 ITAR covers anything spelled out on the United States Munitions List.
 The USML contains obvious defense-related items such as firearms, explosives, and parts for military vehicles and naval vessels.
 It also contains less obvious items such as certain electronic components, satellite and telemetry equipment, and more.
 As such, parts that fall under the umbrella of defense castings may be diverse.

 ITAR violations can have severe consequences, including future bans on exporting, criminal or civil fines, and even imprisonment.
 Civil fines can reach up to $500,000 per violation, while criminal penalties can pile up to $1 million with 10 years in prison.

 Is Urick registered for ITAR manufacturing?

-Yes, Urick is registered for ITAR manufacturing under the umbrella of our parent company, Emerson.
+Yes, Urick is an ITAR registered manufacturer through our parent company, Emerson.
 This means all of their resources are at our disposal, and in turn, your disposal.